| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | XYZ |

 LANYARD - A short piece of rope or line made fast to anything to secure , or as a handle.
 Used to secure the shrouds and stays.

-LARBOARD - A term synonymous with port
+LARBOARD - A term synonymous with port (left side of the boat).

 LATITUDE - The distance north or south of the equator measured and expressed in degrees.